kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
-v6.2.009, 17 Dec 2023:
+v6.2.0093, 24 Dec 2023:
--New feature: Lua files of mods are now loaded when the base-game lua files are loaded. i.e. They don't need a signal from the Mission Director like in previous versions.
-Mods that use the old method still work, so there's no need for the mod author to update their mod.
-This new version allows modifications to lua files that are not in-game specific.
-E.g. customgame.lua.
+-Bug-fix: Trigger an init event from UIX even if no mods have custom lua files loaded in case the event is required by a mod's MD.
+-Bug-fix: The github releases were crashing the game due to github changing the line feed character in the XMLs and likely in the cat/dat files. ref: https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings

 Instructions for players
 ========================